Adam Ant: Personal life

-Ant married Carol Mills in 1975 — when they were both still students at Hornsey College of Art:92 — and they divorced in 1982.
+Ant married Carol Mills in 1975, when they were both still students at Hornsey College of Art.:92 They divorced in 1977.
 He dated Amanda Donohoe between 1977 and 1981, Jamie Lee Curtis in 1983 and Heather Graham in the early 1990s.
 He featured a song about Vanity of Vanity 6, the female vocal group associated with Prince, on the Strip album.
 In 1997, Ant married Lorraine Gibson, a 25-year-old PR assistant for Vivienne Westwood.
 The ceremony took place in Dayton, Tennessee.
-They divided their time between Dayton and London, and on April 10, 1998, the couple had a daughter, Lily Caitlin Goddard.
-The couple divorced four years later, by 2002.
+The couple had a daughter.
+They divorced in 2002.

 Ant, who does not own a television, enjoys reading, particularly historical novels.
 He has tattoos depicting Lord Nelson's last prayer before the Battle of Trafalgar, an image of his grandfather and a quotation from Oscar Wilde: "Experience is the name everyone gives to their mistakes."